 What WOW does in Cambodia:

-- supports English language schools in three villages in Siem Reap Province
+- supports English language program for 720 children in 14 villages in Siem Reap Province

-- assists an entire village in developing their sustainability plans and activities
+- assists community leaders in developing their sustainability plans and activities

 - networks with other charities, governmental organizations, funders, local businesses and individuals to create solid webs of sustainable support